-Rogers and brewing partner Vic Chouchanian grew up in various Valley locales, and the long-time beer enthusiasts initially wanted to open in Northridge, but couldn't find a suitable location.
-After scoping out 21 different buildings, the duo finally settled on a spot in the City of San Fernando.
+Rogers and brewing partner Vic Chouchanian grew up in various Valley locales, and the longtime beer enthusiasts initially wanted to open in Northridge but couldn't find a suitable location.
+After scoping out 21 buildings, the duo finally settled on a spot in the city of San Fernando.
 Rogers say that the city has been receptive to their plans.

-Chouchanian and Rogers plan to produce West Coast style craft beers such as IPAs and Irish Reds, and bring back the classic American lager.
+Chouchanian and Rogers plan to produce West Coast–style craft beers such as IPAs and Irish Reds, and to bring back the classic American lager.

-The original name of the San Fernando Brewing Company was Street Sign, but Rogers and Chouchanian changed the name after finding a home.
+The original name of the San Fernando Brewing Company was Street Sign, but Rogers and Chouchanian changed it after finding a home.
 "If you're sitting in a bar in Winnetka and you see San Fernando Brewing Company, it's going to make you think twice," Rogers says.

 MacLeod Ale has run into speed bumps en route to quenching the Valley's thirst.
-Boase says that craft breweries are not something that the city's planning department sees very day, and she gets lost in the labyrinth of L.A. bureaucracy.
-She says there's been disputes about zoning variances and parking, and likens the experience to walking into a dark room full of marbles, with the goal of picking all the marbles up.
+Boase says craft breweries are not something the city's planning department sees every day, and she gets lost in the labyrinth of L.A. bureaucracy.
+She says there have been disputes about zoning variances and parking, and she likens the experience to walking into a dark room full of marbles, with the goal of picking up all the marbles.
 "You kind of discover as you go along," she says.

-While both MacLeod Ale and San Fernando brewing companies have made progress in their quest to bring craft beer to the Valley, flowing suds is not quite imminent.
-Boase hopes MacLeod launches in the first quarter of next year.
-Rogers initially pegged San Fernando coming online in six to eight months, but maybe even sooner if things with the City of San Fernando continue to go smoothly.
+While both MacLeod Ale and San Fernando Brewing Company have made progress in their quest to bring craft beer to the Valley, flowing suds is not quite imminent.
+Boase hopes to launch MacLeod in the first quarter of 2014.
+Rogers initially pegged San Fernando coming online in six to eight months, but maybe even sooner if things with the city of San Fernando continue to go smoothly.

 "I wanted to serve the people I've grown up with," Rogers says.
 "My family goes way back.
 It's pretty ingrained in us."